KonduitAI/deeplearning4j-examples-refactor/README.md

 # < WIP > deeplearning4j-examples-refactor

 Separate repos for:
-If checked all examples have been migrated to and they have been verified to run
+If checked all examples have been migrated
-- [X] Quick start to DL4J
+- [X] Introduction to DL4J
-- [X] Quick start to samediff
+- [X] Introduction to samediff
 - [X] ND4J array manipulation examples
-- [X] Data preprocessing/Datavec examples
+- [?]
+Data preprocessing/Datavec examples
-- [X] End to end examples in DL4J (and samediff??)
 - [X] Model import
 - [ ] jumpy {errors now - checking with Fariz}
 - [ ] pydatavec {errors now}
 - [ ] Cuda specific examples
-- [ ] Distributed training
+- [X] Distributed training
-- [ ] Android examples
 - [X] Arbiter examples
+- [ ] java fx examples??
+- [ ] lstm/hdfs examples??
-- [ ] RL4J
+- [ ] spark-cluster hdfs example

 Outstanding decisions to be made on:
-- [ ] Review and polish structure of the repo, i.e how to break up the examples
+- [X] Review and polish structure of the repo, i.e how to break up the examples {not sure about dl4j-spark-cluster,lsm/hdfs examples}
-- [ ] Maybe the utilities should go into the main repo?
+- [X] Maybe the utilities should go into the main repo?
 Esp. word2vec download to avoid code duplication across projects
-- [ ] Have a "introduction to .." with all the introductory examples
+- [X] Have a "introduction to .." with all the introductory examples
-- [ ] Should UI examples be a separate dir?
+- [X] Should UI examples be a separate dir?
+	{yes, in quickstart under dl4j-examples}
 - [ ] lstm/hdfs examples??
 - [ ] RL4J examples to a separate repo?
+	{Rob is working on this}
-- [ ] legacy spark examples??
+- [X] legacy spark examples??
-- [ ] java fx examples??
+	{keep and mark as outdated}
 - [ ] attempt auto formatting??

 To dos:
+- [ ] Everything runs or issues filed
 - [ ] Tune poorly tuned examples
 - [ ] Add readme to each project with ??
 - [ ] Clean up printing with unnecessary json etc
 - [ ] Clean up comments
-- [ ] Add code to download w2vec model if it's not already present
+- [X] Add code to download w2vec model if it's not already present
 - [ ] Check all poms for unnecessary version properties etc
 - [ ] Fix logging levels (missing xml in some projects)
 - [ ] What's with the vulnerability warning on github?